collidoscope/collidoscope.github.com/_posts/blog/2013-12-19-marcspec-as-string.md

 *MARC spec as string* is a specification for a MARC 21 field specification (short MARC spec) encoded as string.
 A MARC spec defines the reference to a data set derived from a MARC 21 record.
 A MARC spec normally consits of the field tag, a character position or range or subfield tags and indicators.
 Since there are a variety of mapping tools using MARC specifications in different encodings and forms, I thought it is time to standardize the form of a MARC spec encoded as string.

 Therefor I've written a proposal for a MARC 21 spec as string specification.
-You can find it at http://cklee.github.io/marc-spec/marc-spec.html
+You can find it at <a href="http://cklee.github.io/marc-spec/marc-spec.html">http://cklee.github.io/marc-spec/marc-spec.html</a>.

-Comments are welcome at https://github.com/cKlee/marc-spec/issues
+Comments are welcome at <a href="https://github.com/cKlee/marc-spec/issues">https://github.com/cKlee/marc-spec/issues</a>

 ## What is a MARC spec as string good for?